couchbaselabs/ToDoLite-Android/tutorial.md

 Next time a push replication (or immediately if it’s continuous) occurs, Sync Gateway will update the access to this List channel to reflect the change in the data model.

+	Gif to show the properties updating

 The solution is on the `workshop/final` branch.

 ## The End

 Congratulations on building the main features of ToDoLite.
 Now you have a deeper understanding of Couchbase Lite and how to use the sync features with Sync Gateway you can start using the SDKs in your own apps.

+### Optional: Working with the Sync Gateway REST API

 [1]:	https://github.com/couchbaselabs/ToDoLite-Android
 [2]:	#

 [image-1]:	http://i.gyazo.com/a5d4774bdc4ed02afe77f3841be5db18.gif
 [image-2]:	http://i.gyazo.com/daf65b5f80afe626877348635aefcead.gif